planariangames/mettlecore/METTLE_Core_SRD_Engine.md

 ### d66

 Some random tables in this book use a ***d66*** Roll.
 For these, roll one d6 and then another.
-For example, if you roll a 6 and a 2, you go to the row for “6, 2” on the table.
+For example, if you roll a 6 and a 2, go to the row for “6, 2” on the table.

 ##  Checks